 - Scale up anticipatory action and early warning systems so that, when crises loom, response efforts begin before lives are lost.
-This means committing new and additional long-term, flexible funding for anticipatory action. - Adopt integrated programming in line with the OECD Development Assistance Committee (DAC) Recommendation on the Humanitarian- Development-Peace (HDP) Nexus. - Invest in local organizations and frontline responders, including Indigenous-led organizations, women's rights and women-led organizations, LGBTQIA+ organizations, and refugee and migrant-led organizations, to ensure community-centered solutions.
+This means committing new and additional long-term, flexible funding for anticipatory action. - Adopt integrated programming in line with the OECD Development Assistance Committee (DAC) Recommendation on the Humanitarian- Development-Peace (HDP) Nexus. - Invest in local organizations and frontline responders, including women's rights and women-led organizations, to ensure communitycentered solutions.